 Identify underperforming shopping centers and retail properties by monitoring reductions in sales tax revenue generated at each center.

-Action PE-5.3.3: Conduct outreach and enforcement for underperforming shopping centers.
+Action 5.3.3: Conduct outreach and enforcement for underperforming shopping centers.

 Encourage redevelopment of antiquated and underperforming shopping centers and retail locations through a combination of ongoing owner outreach and appropriate code enforcement actions.